Uxin Limited (UXIN): The stock ticks all the boxes for top investors

 Trends and Technical analysis: Uxin Limited (UXIN)

-Raw Stochastic average of Uxin Limited in the period of last 50 days is set at 34.64%.
-The result represents downgrade in oppose to Raw Stochastic average for the period of the last 20 days, recording 89.39%.
-In the last 20 days, the company’s Stochastic %K was 55.49% and its Stochastic %D was recorded 39.54%.
+Raw Stochastic average of Uxin Limited in the period of last 50 days is set at 89.09%.
+The result represents improvement in oppose to Raw Stochastic average for the period of the last 20 days, recording 88.79%.
+In the last 20 days, the company’s Stochastic %K was 89.51% and its Stochastic %D was recorded 84.64%.

 Now, considering the stocks previous presentation, multiple moving trends are noted.
-Year-to-date Price performance of the company’s stock appears to be encouraging, given the fact the metric is recording -71.52%.
-Additionally, trading for the stock in the period of the last six months notably deteriorated by -68.09%, alongside a downfall of -88.16% for the period of the last 12 months.
-The shares increased approximately by -11.61% in the 7-day charts and went down by 1.53% in the period of the last 30 days.
-Common stock shares were lifted by -55.88% during last recorded quarter.
+Year-to-date Price performance of the company’s stock appears to be encouraging, given the fact the metric is recording -38.29%.
+Additionally, trading for the stock in the period of the last six months notably deteriorated by -28.83%, alongside a downfall of -71.90% for the period of the last 12 months.
+The shares increased approximately by 132.14% in the 7-day charts and went up by 124.91% in the period of the last 30 days.
+Common stock shares were driven by 8.33% during last recorded quarter.